Logo Image for Writing Support

 Types of Sources and their uses

 If you are writing a simple essay (maybe as an English language learner) you probably did a little research to get a few ideas and maybe one or two quotes to support your argument.
-You probably didn't use any primary sources See the glossary definition - perhaps you just found a couple of simple newspaper articles.
+You probably didn't use any primary sources - perhaps you just found a couple of simple newspaper articles.
 For a simple essay that might be fine and you have satisfied the requirements of the assignment.
 However, a serious research report requires an understanding of the types of sources you use and an ability to evaluate those sources.
 You need to distinguish between primary, secondary, and tertiary sources.

 Primary Sources